SFenton/FortniteFestivalLeaderboardScraper/README.md

 Log in to Epic Games on your web browser of choice.
 Then, in the app, click "Generate Exchange Code" and that link will open in your browser.
 Copy the "code" value over to the app, and then click Run.
 You will see the console output with all the information that the app is querying.
 The app will run, and drop a file called "FortniteFestivalScores.xlsx" in the executing directory.
 These are all your scores- including scores on songs you don't own!

+In addition, there is a tab in the app itself that allows you to view and sort your scores!

 Note that exchange tokens from the Epic site expire after about 300 seconds, and once an exchange token is authenticated, you cannot use it again.
 If you need to run the tool multiple times, you'll need to generate a new exchange token each time.

 ## Can I play Fortnite while the tool runs?